garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 4. Click on **Select Members** and select the users you want to give access to the Key Vault.
 Click on **Select**.
 5. Then click on **Next** and then click on **Review + Assign** to assign the role.
 6. Now, you can read the **Secrets** in the key vault without error.
-7. If you get an error or cannot create the key, turn the access to **Public** in the **Settings > Networking** section and try again.
-After creating the key, you can again turn the network public access to **Disabled**.
+7. We are assuming the **Key Vault** is private, and in this case, you will not be able to see the value of the secret.
+For some reason, if you want to see the value of the secrets, then turn the access to **Public** in the **Settings > Networking** section.
+After viewing the value of the secret, **Disable** the **Public Access** again.

 ### Step 2: Setting up Service Principals

-Now, to add or retrieve the value from the secrets, you need to set **Service Principals** on the Azure Portal using the below steps:
+Now, to retrieve the value from the secrets using the API, you need to set **Service Principals** on the Azure Portal using the below steps:

 1. Go to **Microsoft Entra ID** and click on **App registrations**.
 2. Click on **New registration**, enter the app name as you like, and click on **Register**.